dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

 ## Multi-container pods

-* Container required to work together can be encapsulated in to a single pod
+* Containers that are tightly coupled and required to work together can be encapsulated into a single pod
 * These containers are automatically **co-located** and **co-scheduled** in the same physical or virtual machine
 * So, this allows them to
   * communicate and coordinate with each other